sbreining/Chatty-Kathy/README.md

-A chat bot with a nice GUI that will be free to download, free to use, and open source.
+A chat bot for twitch that will be free to download, free to use, and open source.